AdamMorgan778/CASA0018-Apple-Classification/README.md

 # CASA0018-Apple-Classification
+## Objective
+The objective of my project is to employ computer vision for accurate classification of apples as either Granny Smith or Pink Lady using an Arduino Nano 33 BLE Sense Lite.
+This model is intended for use in supermarket self-checkout systems.
+The ultimate goal is to achieve high prediction accuracy while maintaining low inference times.

 ## Introduction
 Being able to correctly identify apple type, fruit type, and other shopping items is important for improving the self-service experience in supermarkets.
 The future of supermarket self-checkouts will involve ai kiosks using computer vision to correctly label food items without the need for barcode scanning or manually inputting your order and quantity into the self-checkout kiosk.
 This AI approach helps to reduce the queue times in the self-checkout zone.